rdubois440/esp32_nunchuck_ble_keyboard/README.md

-# Nunchuck Based Bluetooth Keyboard for Phones and Tablets
+# NunKBD - Nunchuck Based Bluetooth Keyboard for Phones and Tablets